hakatashi/japanese.js/README.md

 Convert input text into romaji.

-**important**: Most of definitions of Japanese text romanizations requires total recognition of Japanese text, but [robots cannot actually think or understand](http://www.cleverbot.com/)!
+**important**: Most definitions of Japanese text romanizations require total recognition of Japanese text, but [robots cannot actually think or understand](http://www.cleverbot.com/)!
-Herewith some conversions are hopelessly poor, for example, ISO 3602 defines that "こうし" which means "講師" must be romanized as "kôsi", while "こうし" which means "子牛" must be romanized as "kousi" (because 子牛 is mixed word of 子 and 牛), though these are apparently the same in Kana formed text.
-Yet japanese.js is very... very very hardly tested, this module (and any other romanization machines) cannot distinguish these semantics.
-So unfortunately, you cannot use this function as official writing or something.
+Some conversions are hopelessly poor.
+For example, ISO 3602 defines that "こうし" which means "講師" must be romanized as "kôsi", while "こうし" which means "子牛" must be romanized as "kousi" (because 子牛 is mixed word of 子 and 牛), though these are apparently the same in Kana-form.
+While japanese.js is very... very very thoroughly tested, this module (and any other romanization machines) cannot distinguish between these semantics.
+So unfortunately, you cannot use this function for official writing or something.
 Ugh.

 #### Arguments